Doublonmousse/SciMLDocs/docs/src/showcase/bayesian_neural_ode.md

 ```@example bnode
 # SciML Libraries
-using DiffEqFlux, DifferentialEquations
+using DifferentialEquations

 # ML Tools
 using Lux, Zygote

 # External Tools
-using Random, Plots, AdvancedHMC, MCMCChains, StatsPlots, ComponentArrays
+using Random, AdvancedHMC, MCMCChains, StatsPlots, ComponentArrays
 ```

 ## Setup: Get the data from the Spiral ODE example